 Coffee is my homeboy.
 I really love that shit.
 It makes me a better human.
 I have probably consumed at least several cups before second breakfast.
 I don’t understand what a “cut off” time means (I don’t care that it’s 7:30 in the evening.
 I WANT IT.)
 I genuinely enjoy the caffeinated buzz it gives me and at this point in my life, don’t know how to function without it.
 Above all, I just really appreciate a really good cup of that stuff.
 Like, I just paid $17.00 for that pound of beans but it was worth every cent because, damn!
 Those are some high-quality beans—is that blueberry I taste?
 Sweet Jesus.

 I worked for Starbucks during my teens on the east coast, galavanted across Europe for a few weeks, returned stateside and began working at a local coffee roastery.
 By then, I was spoiled by European espresso and no longer accustomed to the slightly charred taste of most of Starbucks blends.

-Well, if you’ve ever lived a vagabonding, van-dwelling, dirtbag life for even a short stint in time, then you know that Starbucks is the absolute best place in the world.
+But, still, I drink Starbucks on the regular.
+If you’ve ever lived a vagabonding, van-dwelling, dirtbag life for even a short stint in time, then you know that Starbucks is the absolute best place in the world.

-Maybe they are an evil corporate company, but this evil demon coffee chain has a reward program that gifts me a free drink on my birthday every year, not to mention I get a 10 cent discount if I bring in my own filthy, crusty, unwashed coffee mug that has sand residue on the bottom of it.
+As much as we all love to hate corporate America (especially those who don’t actually know what a cappuccino is or has made-up beverage sizes), Starbucks has remained consistently convenient over the years.
+Maybe they really are an evil corporate company, but they also have a reward program that gifts me a free drink on my birthday every year, not to mention I get a ten cent discount for bringing in my own filthy, crusty, unwashed mug.
 They’ll even rinse it out with hot water with a smile if you ask them to nicely enough.
 That doesn’t seem too evil to me.